Insulin Access and Affordability

 Manufacturers have addressed this issue by offering programs for discounted insulin.
 For example, eligible consumers may receive a 30-day supply of insulin between $35-$99.
 In addition, consumers may also qualify for patient assistance programs offered through some manufacturers.

-Policymakers in at least 25 states and the District of Columbia have passed legislation to cap the monthly copayment for insulin.
-However, these limitations only apply to state regulated plans.
+Policymakers in at least 26 states and the District of Columbia have passed legislation to cap the monthly copayment for insulin.
+However, state laws only apply to state regulated plans.

 Insulin Urgent Need Programs

 Some states have established insulin urgent need programs for qualified individuals.
-These programs create a "safety net", providing access to insulin when an individual cannot obtain it for financial or other reasons.
-For some, going without insulin could lead to diabetic ketoacidosis, which can result in hospitalization or death.
+These programs help eligible people access insulin when they have trouble affording it.
 Below are examples of states that have passed urgent insulin access legislation.

 - Maine and Colorado allow eligible insulin users a 30-day emergency supply within a 12-month period and caps the cost at $35.